pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 To deploy TiDB Operator quickly, you can refer to [Deploy TiDB Operator](get-started.md#deploy-tidb-operator).
 This section describes how to customize the deployment of TiDB Operator.

-After creating CRDs, there are two methods to deploy TiDB Operator on a Kubernetes cluster: online and offline.
+After creating CRDs, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.

 #### Online deployment